windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/3.x/core/ioc-container.md

 $input = $container->get('input');
 ```

-But if we use `set()` method to set callback, this object will be re-created everytime.
+But if we use `set()` method to set callback, this object will be recreated when every time we try to get it.

 ## Shared Object (Singleton)